 While new information is entered into the EPR, some clinicians still require access to information from older case notes.
-The Trust, however, are determined to keep paper out of the workflow so are working with partners IMMJ Systems and Xerox to scan old case notes into digital format and embed a view within the Cerner EPR.
+The Trust, however, are determined to keep paper out of the workflow so are working with partners IMMJ Systems and Xerox to convert paper-based notes into electronic format and embed a view within the Cerner EPR.
 This gives a more complete historical view of the patient.

 Digitising the existing paper notes in store is a work-in-progress, with the Trust looking to scan the first 500,000 records – about 75 million pages – before reviewing next steps.

 Clinical buy in has been essential to the project.
 Linda and her team worked with the clinical director for the Western Eye Hospital to run a paper-free pilot.
 The records library in their basement was in poor condition with water leaks and broken lighting, so the reasons to shift were even clearer.
 Not everyone was immediately on board, though.
 “When we instigated the paper-free project and conveyed the process and benefits, some clinicians expressed concerns”, identifies Linda.
 “We worked closely with them to understand their concerns, and assure them to alleviate the fear and gain their buy-in.
 Subsequently we were able to close their library, free up staff, and release a large space in their building which they can now use for other things.”